 - Have you been diagnosed or treated for any other medical conditions?
 When?

-- Have you noticed a lack of color or a blue color in one or more of your fingers or your entire hand or other changes to the area?
+- Have you noticed a lack of color or a change in color in one or more of your fingers or your entire hand?
+Have you noticed other changes to the area?

 What you can do in the meantime